practicalli/clojure/clojure-cli/install/clojure-cli.md

 brew install clojure/tools/clojure
 ```

-Use Homebrew to update an install of Clojure CLI tools to the latest release
+Use Homebrew to update an install of Clojure CLI to the latest release
 ```bash
 brew upgrade clojure/tools/clojure
 ```